Pay Property Taxes

-- To avoid penalty, your payment and Home Owner Grant application must be received by the penalty date.
+- To avoid penalty, your payment and Home Owner Grant application must be received by the due date.

 - The Home Owner Grant must be applied for each year.
-Can be claimed online and in person by the due date.
+It can be claimed online and in person by the due date.

 - It is not necessary to make a payment in order to claim the grant.